 Our PRC subsidiaries and consolidated affiliated entities are companies incorporated under PRC law and, as such, are subject to EIT on their taxable income in accordance with the relevant PRC income tax laws.
 Under the EIT Law and its implementation rules, both of which became effective on January 1, 2008, a uniform 25% EIT rate is generally applicable to both FIEs and domestic enterprises, unless they qualify for certain exceptions.
-Our subsidiaries and the consolidated affiliated entities in the PRC are all subject to the EIT rate of 25% for the periods presented, except for Vipshop (Jianyang) E-Commerce Co., Ltd., or Vipshop Jianyang, Chongqing Vipshop E-Commerce Co., Ltd., vipshop Chongqing, Vipshop (Zhuhai) E-Commerce Co., Ltd., or Vipshop Zhuhai, and Pinwei Software that enjoyed the following preferential tax treatment.
-Vipshop Jianyang and Vipshop Chongqing each was classified as a "domestically-owned enterprise in western regions in an industry sector encouraged by the PRC government."
-Vipshop Jianyang and Vipshop Chongqing obtained final approvals from the respective PRC tax authorities to enjoy a preferential EIT rate of 15% for the periods from February 22, 2012 to December 31, 2020 and from September 16, 2014 to December 31, 2020, respectively.
-The term "domestically-owned enterprise in western regions in an industry sector encouraged by the PRC government" as used herein refers to any enterprise with its primary business falling into the scopes of the encouraged industries stipulated in the existing related policies, including Industrial Restructuring Guidance Catalogue (2013 Revision), Catalogue for the Guidance of Foreign Investment Industries (2015 Revision), and Catalogues of Foreign-invested Advantage Industries in Central-Western Areas (2017 Revision), and the annual primary business revenue of which accounts for more than 70% of the total enterprise revenue.
-Vipshop Zhuhai is a company registered in Hengqin New Area whose main business falls within the preferential EIT catalogue of Hengqin N
+Our subsidiaries and the consolidated affiliated entities in the PRC are all subject to the EIT rate of 25% for the periods presented, except for certain subsidiaries, including Vipshop (Jianyang) E-Commerce Co., Ltd., or Vipshop Jianyang, Chongqing Vipshop

-Zhuhai in an encouraged industry sector, and was approved by the PRC tax authorities to enjoy a preferential EIT rate of 15% from January 1, 2016 to December 31, 2016.
-If Vipshop Zhuhai continues to meet the relevant requirements, it may be eligible for the preferential EIT rate for the following years until December 31, 2020.
-Pinwei Software was qualified as a high and new technology enterprise and enjoyed a preferential EIT rate of 15% for the period from January 1, 2015 to December 31, 2016.
+E-Commerce Co., Ltd., or Vipshop Chongqing, Vipshop (Zhuhai) E-Commerce Co., Ltd., or Vipshop Zhuhai, Guangzhou Pinwei Software Co., Ltd., or Pinwei Software, and Guangzhou Vipshop Internet Technology Co., Ltd., or Vipshop Internet Technology, that enjoyed the following preferential tax treatment on an annual renewal basis.
+Vipshop Jianyang and Vipshop Chongqing were classified as "encouraged enterprises in the western regions in an industry sector encouraged by the PRC government" and enjoyed a preferential tax rate of 15%.
+Vipshop Jianyang has obtained the final approval from SAT to enjoy a preferential tax rate of 15% for the period from February 22, 2012 to December 31, 2020.
+Vipshop Zhuhai enjoyed a preferential tax rate of 15% because it is located in an economy development zone in the PRC and its primary business falls into the scopes of the encouraged industries stipulated in the existing related policies.
+The term "encouraged enterprise in an industry sector encouraged by the PRC government" as used herein refers to an enterprise incorporated in certain region whose primary business falls into the scopes of the encouraged industries stipulated in the existing related policies, including Catalogue of Encouraged Industries in the Western Region, Industrial Restructuring Guidance Catalogue (2011 Version), as amended in 2013, Catalogue for the Guidance of Foreign Investment Industries, as amended in 2017, Catalogue of Foreign-invested Advantage Industries in Central-Western Region, as amended in 2017, Circular of the Ministry of Finance and the State Administration of Taxation on the Preferential Enterprise Income Tax Policies and Catalogue for Hengqin New Area of Guangdong Province, Pingtan Comprehensive Experimental Area of Fujian Province and Qianhai Shenzhen-Hong Kong Modern Service Industry Cooperation Zone of Shenzhen City.
+Pinwei Software was classified as a high and new technology enterprise and entitled to a preferential tax rate of 15% pursuant to Article 28 of the EIT Law for the periods from January 1, 2015 to December 31, 2016.
+Subsequent to the year ended December 31, 2017, Pinwei Software applied and was classified as "State Planning Key Software Enterprise" by the local tax authority and entitled to a preferential tax rate of 10% pursuant to Circular Caishui (2012) 27 for the period from January 1, 2017 to December 31, 2017 on a retrospective basis.
+Vipshop Internet Technology was classified as a high and new technology enterprise and was entitled to a preferential tax rate of 15% pursuant to Article 28 of the EIT Law for the period from January 1, 2017 to December 31, 2017.